syncfusion-content/blazor-docs/blazor/diagram-component/shapes.md

 ![HTML node](images/Htmlnode.png)

->* Note: HTML node cannot be exported to image format, like JPEG, PNG and BMP.
+> HTML node cannot be exported to image format, like JPEG, PNG and BMP.
 It is by design, while exporting the diagram is drawn in a canvas.
 Further, this canvas is exported into image formats.
 Currently, drawing in a canvas equivalent from all possible HTML is not feasible.
 Hence, this limitation.
 Also , HTML node always appears as topmost layer ( whose index is the higher index, even though it is defined at the last).

 ## Basic shapes

-* The `Basic` shapes are common shapes that are used to represent the geometrical information visually.
+The `Basic` shapes are common shapes that are used to represent the geometrical information visually.
 To create basic shapes, the type of the shape should be set as **Basic**.
 Its shape property can be set with any one of the built-in shapes.

-* To render a rounded rectangle, you need to set the type as basic and shape as rectangle.
+To render a rounded rectangle, you need to set the type as basic and shape as rectangle.
 Set the `CornerRadius` property to specify the radius of rounded rectangle.

 The following code example illustrates how to create a basic shape.